Tesla Solar Panels Review

 Pros and Cons of Tesla Solar Panels

-Tesla designs its minimalistic solar panels with no visible grid, a concealed edge, and a low profile.
-The panels interlock when installed, forming one solid solar panel array.
-The panels are also durable, withstanding temperatures of up to 185 degrees Fahrenheit.
+Tesla uses its own solar panels for installations.
+Its all-black, minimalistic panels have no visible grid, a concealed edge, and a low profile.
+The panels interlock when installed, forming one solid solar panel array that blends with your home’s aesthetics.

 Other Solar Products Offered by Tesla

 In addition to rooftop panels, Tesla offers additional renewable energy products for residential installations: